Mohaori: History

-Mohaori existed longs ago in ancient Cambodia since the time Khmer people settled in Cambodia.
+Mohaori existed long ago in ancient Cambodia, since the time Khmer people settled in Cambodia.
 This type of music is not entirely derived from India.
 Mohaori was probably existed before or during Angkorian period and later adopted by the Thais of Ayutthaya Kingdom.
-In 1931, Prince Damrong, the author of the History of Thai Music had asserted that the Thai mahori was of Khmer origin and created by the ancient Khmer and later adopted and elaborated in Thai society.
+In 1931, Prince Damrong, the author of the History of Thai Music, had asserted that the Thai mahori was of Khmer origin and created by the ancient Khmer and later adopted and elaborated in Thai society.
 This means that the Khmer Mohaori orchestra had already established during Angkor period, though believed having established much older.

 After the fall of Angkor, Mohaori became popular in Thai Ayuthayan court and more developed in the Khmer court of Longvek.
 Later on Mohaori become the traditional ensemble for both states.

 During Longvek era, the Mohaori was played by men musicians only but later during Udong, the players were mostly women and the female singer sang a beautiful song as melodious as the voice of Nori or Mohaori bird.

 In observation, Mohaori ensemble was likely created from Phleng Kar ensemble (Marriage ensemble) and Pinpeat ensemble in combination.
 As most of the musical instruments used in this ensemble are taken from both Phleng Kar ensemble and Pinpeat ensemble.

 Some believed that Mohaori music once was the property of the royal palace for the Kings, ministers, officials, and high-ranking people only.
 But later on, it became ordinary music for the public and citizens across Cambodia.

-Musical Instruments used in Mohaori Ensemble
+Musical instruments used in mohaori ensemble

-The characteristics of Mohaori is that it is the musical ensemble which has a proper clear, fixed, and well-organized for both the lyrics, music rhythm, and wording of the sing which make the listeners feel comfortable, entertained, and fresh.
+The characteristics of mohaori is that it is the musical ensemble which has a proper clear, fixed, and well-organized for both the lyrics, music rhythm, and wording of the sing which make the listeners feel comfortable, entertained, and fresh.

 The ideal instruments of Mohaori includes: